 Entering the Program

-The Engineering Physics program is administered the Department of Electrical and Computer Engineering.
+The Engineering Physics program is administered by the Department of Electrical and Computer Engineering.
 In order to enter the program, one must first apply to enter the Faculty of Engineering and take the common first year of engineering.
 Near the end of this first year, the student may then apply to enter the Engineering Physics program.
 A minimum grade point average of 3.0 is required at the end of first year engineering in order to be considered for this program.

 For Further Program Information